OpenZeppelin/cairo-contracts/docs/Access.md

 #### `initializer`

 Initializes Ownable access control and should be called in the implementing contract's constructor.
+Assigns `owner` as the initial owner address of the contract.

 This must be called only once.